 It’s October 28, 2017.
-I’m getting off my plane at Tan Son Nat Airport in Ho Chi Minh City.
+I’m getting off my plane at the airport in Ho Chi Minh City.
 For the past six weeks I had an amazing time backpacking in Thailand, Laos and Vietnam.
-Although I visited beautiful locations and had the time of my life, being in a ‘backpacker bubble’, made it hard to really get a connection with the locals.
-I feel like this is my time to do something back to this world and I am excited to start my AIESEC project!
+Although I visited beautiful locations and had the time of my life, I felt like I was in a ‘backpacker bubble’.
+This made it hard for me to really get a connection with the locals.
+I feel like this was my time to give something back to this world and I was excited to start my AIESEC project!

-The first thing I do in HCMC is meeting my buddy Katie.
-She is a nice girl who shows me the neighbourhood and most importantly, the best food places around.
-A few days later, the project, called Global Navigator, really starts.
-The goal of my internship is teaching soft skills to the Vietnamese youth.
-In the first weeks I am trained by the organizing committee, a great team of Vietnamese students.
-In the third week we interview our future students.
+The first thing I did in HCMC is meeting my buddy Katie.
+She was a nice girl who showed me the neighborhood and most importantly, the best food places around.
+A few days later, the project, called Global Navigator, really started.
+The goal of my internship was teaching soft skills to the Vietnamese youth.
+In the first weeks the local committee, a great team of Vietnamese students, trained me.
+One week later, we interviewed our future students.

-After some time has passed, I realise I don’t feel like a tourist anymore: I escaped from the backpacker bubble!
-I am hanging out at local spots with my Vietnamese friends, where I get to taste their favourite dishes.
-I participate in their crazy photoshoots (they LOVE Instagram) and I am even able to cross the streets without almost getting killed!
+After some time had passed, I realized I didn’t feel like a tourist anymore – I escaped from the backpacker bubble!
+I was hanging out at local spots with my Vietnamese friends, where I got to taste their favorite dishes.
+I participated in their crazy photoshoots (they LOVE Instagram) and I was even able to cross the streets without almost getting killed!

-Unfortunately, the three weeks of sharing go by extremely fast.
-On the day of the farewell party it’s hard to believe we almost have to leave this beautiful city and these amazing people.
-But the effort it takes to say goodbye, tells us how great this experience has been for everyone involved in the project.
+Unfortunately, the three weeks of sharing went by extremely fast.
+On the day of the farewell party it was hard to believe we almost had to leave this beautiful city and these amazing people.
+But the effort it took to say goodbye, showed us how great this experience has been for everyone involved in the project.

 And that’s exactly how I look back at this project, as a great experience.
-In the start of the project I stood before a class, full of people I didn’t know, in a strange country.
+In the start of the project I stood before a class, full of strangers, in an unknown country.
 Thoughts like ‘how am I ever going to live up to their expectations?’ were running through my head.
 But I learned that the most important thing in situations like these is to get out of your comfort zone and challenge yourself.
 That’s how I learned to empower my students and how I truly made a difference.
 AIESEC, thank you for this opportunity, I will never forget these amazing six weeks in Vietnam!